-A workload is unavailable on a site if its load balancer application group is unavailable.
+A workload is unavailable on a site if its workload group is unavailable.

-When a single workload defines multiple load balancer application groups for an Active/Standby workload, the services that each group provides depend on each other.
+When a single workload defines multiple workload groups for an Active/Standby workload, the services that each group provides depend on each other.
 As a result, if one of the groups is unavailable on that site, the workload is not available on that site.

-For an Active/Query workload, only a single load balancer application group can be defined.
+Rule: For an Active/Query workload, only a single load balancer application group can be defined.

-For an Active/Standby workload, a workload failure occurs if at least one of the load balancer application groups on the site where the workload is active has been continuously unavailable for the failure detection interval that is configured for the workload.
+For an Active/Standby workload, a workload failure occurs if at least one of the workload groups on the site where the workload is active has been continuously unavailable for the failure detection interval that is configured for the workload.

-An Active/Standby workload is unavailable if all of its server applications within a load balancer application group are unavailable.
+An Active/Standby workload is unavailable if either of the following conditions is true:

+- All of the workload's server applications within a load balancer application group are unavailable. - All instances of the workload's MQ cluster queue within an MQ cluster queue group are unavailable.

 A server application is considered unavailable if any of the following conditions is true: